arecker/cookbook/recipes/mistake-cake.md

 3. Over a period of five minutes, slowly add 1 cup of boiling water while mixing.

-4. Pour the batter out into two lightly buttered and floured cake pans.
+4. Pour the batter out into two lightly buttered and floured 9 inch cake pans.

-5. Bake for 35 minutes at 350F.
+5. Bake for 30 minutes at 350F.
 Allow it to cool in the pan.

 ## References